-Let me preface this discussion with a short explanation about why I might be reading Cosmo: First, I am the Father of 3 lovely young ladies and married to a wonderful wife who enjoy reading the magazine, and I have found it an interesting read usually; Second, I was reading it at the Library so it was free, well not really, I was reading it using the Ottawa Public Library’s Zinio App ; Finally, I read many different magazines, not just the Economist, Bloomberg, or the like for personal finance ideas to write about.
+Let me preface this with a short explanation about why I might be reading Cosmo: First, I am the Father of 3 lovely young ladies and married to a wonderful wife who enjoy reading the magazine, and I enjoy reading it; Second, I was reading it at the Library so it was free, well not really, I was reading it using the Ottawa Public Library’s Zinio App ; Finally, I read many different magazines, not just the Economist, Bloomberg, or the like for personal finance ideas to write about.

 Ms. von Tobel’s 1 page teaser titled, “Are Your Finances a Total Me$$?”, brings some very useful financial advice points forward that I have talked about before (but they can never be repeated enough) (see Page 130 August 2014 Cosmopolitan for the complete article):